HBO's "Coastal Elites" Is Required Quarantine Viewing

 It’s hard to believe that we’ve been in the throes of the coronavirus pandemic for almost seven months, but it seems like most of the world is slowly but surely adjusting to our new normal.
 Even Hollywood is coming around to the thought of being home for an entire year, inspired enough by our current situation to make pandemic-themed television and film content for our viewing pleasure.
-HBO is the latest to join the ranks, and its new original film might just take the edge out of quarantine.
+HBO is the latest to join the ranks, and its newest offering might just take the edge out of quarantine.

 Coastal Elites is a new HBO project that examines the personal effects of the pandemic through a series of celebrity vignettes.
-Written by playwright Paul Rudnick and helmed by Jay Roach (Bombshell), the film follows the striking realities of of five Americans living very different lives amidst the coronavirus outbreak.
+Written by playwright Paul Rudnick and helmed by Jay Roach (Bombshell), the satirical presentation follows the striking realities of of five Americans living very different lives amidst the coronavirus outbreak.
 In the movie, we’ll come across a nurse working on the frontlines of the pandemic, an actor working through his problems in virtual therapy session (same), a liberal fuming over a MAGA hat, a yogi barely holding on by a thread, and a young woman with a curious anecdote about one Ivanka Trump.

 Advertisement